 The Follower's Rescue Plan

 The Follower’s Rescue Plan is first and foremost a way for the Follower to extricate themselves from a Lead that is compressive, restrictive, and painful to dance with.
-Secondarily it’s a way for the Follower deal with leads that are being somewhat ‘challenging’ on multiple levels socially, as well as dance-wise.
+Secondarily it’s a way for the Follower deal with leads that are being somewhat ‘challenging’ on multiple levels which include socially, as well as those Leads that are are talking too much, instructing them while dancing with them, and or the odd one with bad breath, sweaty clothing, or the reeks to high heaven.
 To be fair, most Leads won’t read this rescue plan, and that’s to their detriment because if they’re paying attention they can save themselves from the “Nuclear” option that can and will occur if the Follower pursues what’s laid out below.

 The Scene: You are cabeceo’d.
 You’ve been watching a particular Lead dance all night long, and finally, the stars align, and their cabeceo comes.
 You accept, and the Lead walks around the circumference of the dance floor to collect you from your seat.
 You wait in your seat, and not jump up (tsk, tsk, tsk) to make certain that you were the intended recipient.
 The Lead comes directly to you and they proffer their hand to you.
 You smile.
 You Accept.
 And then rise.
 They guide you to the opening on the floor.
 They invite you into their embrace, and you try to remember everything your teachers have taught you.